Gothos/Cones/README.md

 Not much of the concept was learnt.
 The implementation is slow, it would be nice to have pointers on how to optimize it (This is my first paper implementation).
 PRs are welcome!
+Currently the method runs on colab GPUs with around 8-9 GB VRAM on fp16.

+#To do
+1.Restore default attention weights after each cones_nference 2.Get attention weights directly instead of looping over all Unet modules.